 He went on to seize power in a bloody coup in 1997, forcing Prince Ranariddh to temporarily leave the country.

-The CPP won general elections in 2003 but did not have two-thirds majority, so it struck a deal with Funcinpec in 2004, ending almost a year of political deadlock.
+The CPP won general elections in 2003 but did not have a two-thirds majority, so it struck a deal with Funcinpec in 2004, ending almost a year of political deadlock.
 Hun Sen was re-elected prime minister by parliament in July 2004.

 In Cambodia's 2008 elections the CPP won most of the contested seats.
 But the polls were criticised by international monitors, with the EU saying the ruling party made "consistent and widespread" use of state resources for its own campaign.

-A royal pardon was subsequently granted to Mr Rainsy, who had been living abroad after being jailed in absentia on charges he said were politically motivated.
+Ahead of the vote, Hun Sen faced calls from the US to allow Mr Rainsy to return from exile.
+He had been living in France after being jailed in absentia in 2010 on charges he said were politically motivated.